Noxde/Bloodborne-save-editor/README.md

 ## 4. Attributions

-Big thanks to Meph for making the [BloodBorne Wiki](https://www.bloodborne-wiki.com/).
+Big thanks to Meph for making the [Bloodborne Wiki](https://www.bloodborne-wiki.com/).
 All the information used on this project comes from there.

 ## 5. License